-The Wisconsin Department of Commerce (responsibilities transferred to the Department of Administration in the 2011-2013 Biennial Budget) was the agency responsible for developing the Consolidated Plan and its related documents since it administers all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.
-Through an agreement with the Department of Administration, the Wisconsin Economic Development Corporation (WEDC) administers the CDBG Economic Development and Community Development programs.
+The Wisconsin Department of Commerce (responsibilities transferred to the Department of Administration in the 2011-2013 Biennial Budget) was the agency responsible for developing the Consolidated Plan and its related documents since it administered all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.
+Through an agreement with the Department of Administration, the Wisconsin Economic Development Corporation (WEDC) administered the CDBG Economic Development and Community Development programs during program year 2012.